dgourley84/Employee-Tracker/README.md

 ## Tests:

   This app does not have any tests.
+However in ```media``` folder of repository are a number of screenshots showing the functionality of the app which were used to test the working of the app.

 ---
 ## Authors & Acknowledgments